-This article shares 7 important things you should be thinking about before you buy a house.
+This article talks about the 7 important questions to ask before you buy a house.

 If you’re subscribed to our weekly newsletter you’d know that we just spent this past weekend looking at homes for sale.
 I got a couple emails back asking if I could share the things we think about before buying a house.